 Next, every physical interaction should include an effort to collect emails addresses.
 At every event, every rally, and fundraiser, you should be collecting signups.

 Advocate Online.
 At the core of a political campaign is a set of common values and there are opportunities to build your audience around those.
 Petitions are a great tool and in conjunction with social media, you can spread your reach to earn new supporters.
-Depending on your campaign, opportunities can be as big as the impact of a coal train traveling through your area, to a neighborhood project.
-Use these opportunities to engage your supporters, allow them to build your audience via social, and then build your audience with more supporters.
+Depending on your campaign, opportunities can be as high-profile as a coal train traveling through your area, to a neighborhood project.
+Use these opportunities to engage your supporters.
+Allow them to share your message and build your audience via social.
+Importantly, ask them to share your passion.

 Forget the presidential campaigns.
-Focus on creating valuable information.
+Focus on creating value.

-Instead, treat your email program as an effort to deliver useful information to your constituents.
+Instead, treat your email program as an effort to deliver useful information or engagement to your constituents.
 Talk about issue-related events and they relate to your campaign.
 Go super-targeted and talk to a small segment about an incident in a specific neighborhood.
 Car-wash fundraiser being held by a local school?
 What a great opportunity to use your platform as a representative of your district.
+Give them ways to get involved.
+For example, engage them to signup to protest an undesirable event.
+Then don't forget to toot the horn and thank everyone for their engagement when the event is revised.
 These are just a few ideas that represent a completely different approach to your email campaign as a tool to build relationships and loyalty among your constituents.

 You’ve built your list.
 You’ve taken a longer-term approach to email communication.
 Great.
 But people are already deluged with email.
 So you need to create the content in a way that’s effective.
 In short, that’s creating easy-to-consume content.
 That means avoid long text-heavy updates, balancing your pictures with your text, and creating good subject lines.
 Link updates in your email to individual pages on your website that go into more detail.